Berserk-Games/Tabletop-Simulator-API/docs/systemconsole.md

 * `echo` displays its parameters in the system console.
 * `edit` allow you to edit a text variable with the in-game GUI (you may also do this by passing the variable the `-e` parameter, e.g. `autoexec -e`)
 * `escape` will display a text variable in the console, and will  escape all the formatting characters (i.e. all the `[` and `]` characters).
-* `eval` sets a numeric variable by evaluating a formula.
+* `eval` sets a variable by evaluating a formula.
 Most arithmetic operators and functions are provided.
+You may also refer to vector axes, i.e. `examine_rotation.y`.
 * `find` finds a component on the table.
 * `grabbed`, `hovered` output the GUID of the component you are interacting with.
 * `highlight` a component.